 More typically, on your first few FAM tours, you’re likely to feel awestruck and blessed with guides shuttling you around like royalty and hosting your meals at fine dining establishments.

 If you have been published prolifically and have numerous story outlets, some CVB media reps may invite you on the press trip even when you don’t have assignments.
 Your intent to pitch stories after the trip will suffice.
-But, every CVB has different criteria and you will need to check this for each trip.
+But, every CVB has different criteria and you'll need to check this for each trip.

 I recommend you always have at least one assignment before accepting a press trip invitation, but that’s between you and the organizers.
 To get invited and to be taken seriously, you do need to be published to prove you’re a bona fide travel writer.

 You should also be aware that CVBs in your region generally expect you to find your way to the starting point of the tour.
 Once you arrive, they’ll take it from there.

 If you’re traveling to a FAM tour where air transport is required to get there, the CVB or tourist agency will often pick up the tab for airfare.
 You should always ask if they cover this, if it’s not clearly stated.
 Don’t be shy!

 Contact the CVBs in your region or state and politely request that they put your name on the list for future FAM tours or press trip invitations.

 Usually you can find CVB contacts on the Internet.
 Set aside some time to research the contact names and phone numbers for a variety of CVBs in your region, and then contact each one of them with your request.

 I did this early in my travel writing career and the CVB floodgates opened.
 Over the next few years, I received numerous invitations.

 CVBs are happy to list you even if you’re a novice travel writer.
 They know that most travel writers begin by writing about local places and destinations, and that beginners are eager to get published.
 So don’t feel that your meager portfolio isn’t enough.
-Ask to be put on their press trip invitation list.
+Politely ask to be put on their press trip invitation list.